Updated April 30, 2026 · Sources: NWSL, U.S. Soccer, Portland Thorns FC

-The numbers across her career so far: 50 goals and 15 assists in 97 NWSL matches (82 starts).
+The numbers across her career so far: 53 NWSL goals and 15 assists.
 For the U.S. Women's National Team, 24 goals and 11 assists in 58 caps (40 starts).
 Two goals at the 2023 FIFA Women's World Cup.
 A gold medal at the 2024 Paris Olympics.
 Three consecutive NWSL MVP nominations (2022-24).
 Three consecutive NWSL Best XI First Team selections (2022-24).
-The 2023 NWSL Golden Boot with 11 goals -- the first Thorn to ever win it.
+The 2023 NWSL Golden Boot with 11 goals, the first Thorn to ever win it.

 She exercised a $1M player option for 2026, an NWSL record.
 She came back.
 The question isn't whether she's still elite.
 The question is how much better the Thorns are with her on the pitch versus without her.